-7.9.1 Professional Electives
+7.10.1 Professional Electives

 - Professional Electives provide knowledge on specialized or advanced courses of the major discipline of study to the students.
 Professional Electives are offered by the parent Department related to the major programme of study. - ii.
-The students should acquire Maximum 24 credits as specified in the curriculum for all B.C.A programs from 4th to 6th semester during the programme.
+The students should acquire Maximum 16 credits as specified in the curriculum for all B.B.A programs from 4th to 6th semester during the programme.
 The elective course will be offered only if thirty or more number of students register for the course.
-However, if the student enrolment in a class is less than 30, the head of the department will decide the elective course based on the majority of Students option. - iii.
-The electives are categorized into verticals based on various specialization domains.. - iv.
+However, if the student enrolment in a class is less than 30, the head of the department will decide the elective course based on the majority of Students option.

+- iii.
+The electives are categorized into verticals based on various specialization domains from semester 4 onwards. - iv.
 Students can select all Professional electives from a selected vertical to specialize themselves in the specific domain or select courses from multiple verticals to satisfy diverse interests.

-7.9.2 Open Elective Courses
+7.10.2 Open Elective Courses

 - i.
-If the Open Elective Courses has a prerequisite, it is the responsibility of the student to complete those prerequisite conditions specified for the course. - ii.
+Open Elective Courses are interdisciplinary elective courses offered by departments other than the parent department.
+Three Open Elective courses will be offered starting from the 3rdto 6th semester. - ii.
+If the course has a prerequisite, it is the responsibility of the student to complete those prerequisite conditions specified for the course. - iii.
 The elective course will be offered only if thirty or more number of students register for the course.
 However, if the student enrolment in a class is less than 30, the head of the department will decide the elective course based on the majority of Students option.

-7.10 Project work
+7.11 Project work